 Didaskalia is an English-language, online publication about the performance of Greek and Roman drama, dance, and music.
-We publish peer-reviewed scholarship on performance and reviews of the professional activity of artists and scholars who work on ancient drama.
+We publish double blind, peer-reviewed scholarship on performance as well as reviews of the professional activity of artists and scholars who work on ancient drama.

-We welcome submissions on any aspect of the field.
-If you would like your work to be reviewed, please write to email@example.com at least three weeks in advance of the performance date.
+We welcome submissions on any aspect of the field, and we provide a uniquely friendly venue for publishing sound, image, and video evidence.
+If you would like your work to be reviewed, please write to firstname.lastname@example.org at least three weeks in advance of the performance date.
 We also seek interviews with practitioners and opinion pieces.

 |Editor-in-Chief:||Amy R. Cohenemail@example.com|

 2500 Rivermont Avenue